Yvv1214/Yvv1214/README.md

 - 👯 I’m looking to collaborate on ecommerce projects and applications utilizing AI

-- I am learning OpenAi and PHP
+- I am learning OpenAi and PyGames

 - ⚡ Fun fact **I like video games &#127918;, gym &#x1F4AA;, fashion &#128526; and science &#128300;**